ux-at-icfnext/pattern-template/demo/home.md

 layout: home

 hero:
-  image: /assets/uswds/img/hero.png
+  image: /assets/img/hero.png
   callout:
-    alt: "Hero callout:"
+    alt: "Welcome"
-    text: Bring attention to a current priority
+    text: To the Nex+ Library
   button:
     href: /callout/
-    text: Call to action
+    text: Get Started
   link:
     text: Link to more about that priority
     href: /link/
-  content: Support the callout with some short explanatory text.
-You don't need more than a couple of sentences.
+  content: This library allows us to use the USWDS customized for our clients.

 tagline: A tagline highlights your approach.
 intro: |